grantwkenn/Java-Interpreter/README.md

 # Java-Interpreter
-This project emulates an interpreter of hypothetical "X" language compiled byte codes
+This project emulates an interpreter of the hypothetical "X" language compiled byte codes